RESTORING LITTORAL RAINFOREST

 8 FEBRUARY 2026

-Despite covering a very small area, littoral rainforest plays an outsized role in protecting coastlines, supporting biodiversity and connecting people to place.
+Although it covers only a small area, littoral rainforest plays an outsized role in protecting coastlines, supporting biodiversity and connecting people to place.

-Some of the best examples of littoral rainforest in the Wet Tropics are at Cape Tribulation in the Daintree, Kurrimine Beach, Mission Beach and Forrest Beach as well as on the nearby islands.
+Notable local examples can be seen at Cape Tribulation in the Daintree, Kurrimine Beach, Mission Beach and Forrest Beach, as well as on nearby islands.

 RELATED NEWS